|

 days

-- Games were local in nature, each village having its own traditional activities
+- Games were local, each village having its traditional activities

 activities in favour of archery training